 Originating from the Latin "competens" (meaning "sufficiency of qualification") a competency is a skill that has been learned and practiced enough that it is second nature.
 Whether you are building a database, writing some code or analysing data, your technical competencies in these areas will ensure that you are successful.

 From an interview and resume point of view, you need to take your interviewers on a journey in terms of how you acquired your technical competencies.
 Mention them at the earliest possible point in your career on your resume and show how you achieve ever more impressive results as your technical competencies develop.

 The vast majority of technical skills are a constant work in progress.
-There are some additional steps you can do to present technical skills in a CV, some of these include extra effort, but are often well worth it, putting you way ahead of other candidates submitting resumes with technical skills.
+There are some additional steps you can do to present technical skills for resumes.
+Some of these include extra effort, but are often well worth it, putting you way ahead of other candidates submitting resumes with technical skills.

 Demonstrating that you are aware of how to improve your skill-set and outlining a track record of professional development is a great way of demonstrating to a future employer that you are keen to keep growing.
 As you grow, they will grow too.

-You can present and improve your CV technical skills in various ways:
+You can present and improve the technical skills for resumes you will write now and for future jobs in a number of ways:

 1. Take courses or certifications for your CV technical skills

 There are countless online certifications and in-person training courses at a variety of levels for every conceivable technical skill example.
 There is a captive market.
 Once you have set out on a journey to learn a certain skill, there will always be a course for the next level.

 Remote study options have expanded and vastly improved over the past few years and employers do not now look at these as a second-class option.
 Taking a technical qualification from a leading provider has never been easier.
 So why don’t you?
 You can then list this program as the source of your technical skills in a CV.